apple/live-caller-id-lookup-example/Sources/PIRService/PIRService.docc/Authentication.md

    current time.
 9. The system constructs a Privacy Pass token request using the specific public key.
 The token request is sent along with the User Token to the authentication server.
-10. Authententication server verifies that:
+10. Authentication server verifies that:
     * HTTP Bearer token is valid,
     * the token request uses the public key that is associated with the right user tier,